grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 Possible reasons for this are:
 - Multiple Prometheus servers / Grafana agents are scraping the same target without deduplication in place.
 Check the IP addresses mentioned in the log line for the agent that returned the duplicate sample.
 Change the labels of each sample generated per agent so they are unique.
 - Incorrect relabelling rules can cause a label to be dropped from a sample so that multiple samples have the same labels.
-If these samples were collected at the same time they will cause this error.
+If these samples were collected from the same target they will have the same timestamp.
+An example is dropping the `cpu` label when there are multiple cpus.
 - The exporter being scraped sets the same timestamp on every scrape.
 Note that exporters should generally not set timestamps.
-- Prometheus scrapes at the millisecond level.
-If the scrapes are done very quickly the same sample could be returned.
-This is very unlikely.